-Some patients, however, inherit particular genes that put them at a much higher risk for developing endometrioid carcinoma.
+Some patients, however, inherit particular genes that put them at a much higher risk of developing endometrioid carcinoma.
 These people are said to have a syndrome and the most common syndrome associated with endometrial carcinoma is called Lynch.

 Lynch syndrome is caused by the loss of one of 4 special proteins (MSH2, MSH6, MLH1, and PMS2) that normally function to remove errors from the genetic material (DNA) in your cells.
 When one of these proteins is lost, mutations start to accumulate and the normal cell can eventually turn into cancer.

-As a precaution, pathologists test all endometrial carcinomas for Lynch syndrome using a test called 'mismatch repair'.
+As a precaution, pathologists test all endometrial carcinomas for Lynch syndrome using a test called mismatch repair.
 This test looks at the activity of MSH2, MSH6, MLH1, and PMS2 and if one or more of them is lost, additional testing may be performed to assess your risk for Lynch syndrome.

-Why is this important?
 The diagnosis of Lynch syndrome is important not only for the patient but also for the patient’s family who may also be at risk of cancer as a result of the syndrome.